Part II - Getting Your Bearings

 While a process is "stopped", it is no longer doing any work.
 We can use the

-command to set it running again.
+bg command to set it running again.
 There can be any number of jobs running

-at once, so we need to refer to the job we want by ts "job ID" (1
+at once, so we need to refer to the job we want by ts "job ID" (1 in this

 case).